Matthew Miller (spokesperson)

 During his tenure as spokesperson for the State Department, he addressed issues including the Russo-Ukrainian war (2022–present), 2023 Chinese military exercises around Taiwan, and the Gaza war following the October 7 attacks in Israel.
 Some of Miller's statements on the Gaza conflict, U.S. policy toward Hamas, and responses to international criticism of the war and allegations of Gaza genocide drew criticism.
-After leaving office, Miller stated that European recognition of Palestine and pro-Palestinian protests were appropriate, criticized the Biden administration for insufficient pressure on Israel, accused Israeli soldiers of war crimes while rejecting claims of genocide, and condemned Israel for sabotaging ceasefire efforts.
+After leaving office, Miller stated that European recognition of Palestine and pro-Palestinian protests were appropriate, said the Biden administration put insufficient pressure on Israel, accused Israeli soldiers of war crimes while rejecting claims of genocide, and condemned Israel for sabotaging ceasefire efforts.